$49.99

 • Codeage Wild-Caught Marine Collagen supplement is sustainably sourced from deep-ocean white fish in North American cold waters, providing a high concentration of type 1 & 3 collagen in a convenient powder format.

-• This marine collagen powder supplement delivers 18 essential and non-essential amino acids, offering comprehensive support to your overall health and well-being.*
+• This marine collagen powder supplement delivers 18 amino acids.

 • This pure fish collagen supplement formula is uncompromising in its purity.
 This marine collagen peptides supplement is non-GMO, dairy-free, and gluten-free.
 This hydrolyzed fish collagen contains zero carbs, with no additives, preservatives, or sulfites, making it a clean and wholesome addition to your daily routine.
 This meatless collagen is also shellfish-free.